Reflecting On Dark Soul Nights

 Living is a dance, a dance of polar opposites.
 Day gives way to night, storms give way to calm, summer fades to winter, body consciousness fades to ... whatever awaits past this existence, this life.

 There is a faultless cycle to the experience of living.
-To fully your life in maximum consciousness, being fully present, moments when all your senses are active for all of the experience that living presents.
+To fully experience your life in maximum consciousness, being utterly present, moments when all your senses are active for all of the observation that living presents.
 To see into every sensation, feel the energy, to come to an explicit knowing of our light, and our darkness.
 Understanding brings peace.

 Dark Moods Often Leave a Present